Weddings and Unions

 Organists and Fees

 The Colorado College Organist, Frank Shelton, usually plays for weddings in Shove Chapel.
 In cases where he is not available, another local organist with experience playing this instrument will be suggested.
-In some instances, professional organists known to the wedding party may receive permission to play for that particular wedding.

 There are generally four parts of wedding music planning for which fees may be charged: